inspirer/textmapper/documentation.md

 	shift/reduce conflict (next: '+', '*')
 	    expr : expr '+' expr

-The unary minus requires a separate operator terminal as it has higher precedence than the usual minus operator.
+Another example, the unary minus requires a separate operator terminal as it has higher precedence than the usual minus operator.
 This means we must specify this custom precedence in a rule modifier.

 	:: lexer
 	unaryMinus:       # introduce a "precedence" terminal